jraby/1brc/README.md

 - choose an area to explore
 - hack on it, profile, repeat

-I ended up with a dozen implementation and quite a few failed experiments and red herrings.
+I ended up with a dozen implementations and quite a few failed experiments and red herrings.
 Overall it was quite interesting.

 In the end, I stopped when the program could run in 1.3s on a ryzen 9 7900 (24 cores) machine.